devdave/dcdb/README.md

 7. documentation

-## plans
+## possible plans

-Swap out @dataclass for my own wrapper so that classes are changed in place.
+1. Swap out @dataclass for my own wrapper so that classes are changed in place
+2. Concrete classes
+3. Anonymouse object generation (eg  SomeTable is not in the registry but allow it to be returned)

 ## Warranty